mshih01/aacalc2/README.md

         - Or a cost function which gives extra weight for losing air
             - (e.g. a russian/german fighter worth more than others)

-- Take and hold analysis...
-In multiwave -- switch sides in between waves to model takes and hold.
+- Take-and-hold analysis: switch sides between waves in multiwave to model taking and holding a territory.

 - Army recommendation.
     - Multi-territory defense analysis: (For VC win analysis)